How important is for adolescents, young adults and grown-up adults to understand all the biological issues related to fertility?

 - If fertility issues are found you must undergo appropriate treatments without delay, always following evidence-based guidelines.

 - Freeze your eggs as a means of fertility preservation or freeze embryos if you are married and committed to initiating a family later, to stop the impact of ticking of the ovarian clock for later use as personal and work-related factors become more stable.

 Yes, it is not easy to balance the competing aspirations of study, career and other personal life goals with achieving parenthood at the age when you are most fertile.
-If you would like more information call (646) 792 7476 to schedule an appointment today.
 At Sher Fertility Institute New York, we recognize that time is of the essence and we are committed to making every effort to see you as soon as possible.